dolph/ussher/README.md

 ## Configuration

-`opt/ussher` contains configuration files for each user it supports.
-For example, to allow me to SSH to your host as root, you would use:
+`/opt/ussher` contains configuration files for each user it supports.
+For example, to allow @dolph to SSH to your host as root (but, _don't_), you would use `/opt/ussher/root.yml`:

-`/opt/ussher/root.yml`:

 ```yaml
 urls:
 - https://github.com/dolph.keys
 ```

+## How it works

+`ussher` provides a fallback mechanism for statically-defined `authorized_keys` files, such as when `authorized_keys` needs to be frequently updated or simply defined at the moment of authorization.

+1. When you `ssh $USER@$HOSTNAME`, `sshd` first reads something like `/home/.ssh/authorized_keys` to authenticate incoming SSH connections.
+If `authorized_keys` contains a public key that matches the incoming connection, then the connection attempt proceeds normally.

+1. If that file does not exist or does not contain a public key for the incoming connection, `sshd` will invoke `AuthorizedKeysCommand` as `AuthorizedKeysCommandUser`.
+The `AuthorizedKeysCommand` (`ussher`, in this case), is responsible for returning a list of authorized public keys, which `sshd` then uses to validate the incoming connection.

+1. When invoked, `ussher` sources authorized keys from any number of remote sources, such as a static text file or more commonly something like `https://github.com/{username}.keys`. `ussher` then returns a single set of authorized keys to `sshd` which are used to validate the incoming connection.

 ## Recommended installation & usage